Abram’s experiential relationship with God was new and in many ways untested. When faced with a seeming insurmountable problem, Abram was fearful.

 “Whenever I am afraid, I will trust in You.
 In God (I will praise His word), in God I have put my trust; I will not fear.
 What can flesh do to me?

 You number my wanderings; put my tears into Your bottle; are they not in Your book?

-Abram would learn that God was not only intimately aware of every aspect of his life, but also able to intervene to accomplish His purposes (vv.
+God was not only intimately aware of every aspect of Abram’s life, but also willing to intervene on behalf his well-being and best interest (vv.
 14-20).
 As his relationship with God developed over time, Abram learned to trust God even in the most seemingly impossible situations.

-In the same way, the more we learn to depend on God the less fearful we will be facing difficult situations in our own lives.
+In the same way, the more we learn to depend on God the less fearful we will be facing difficult circumstances in our own lives.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken authentically communicates biblical truth making his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.